-Ozone is a gas, which is formed naturally by Ultraviolet rays from the sun hitting the earth as well as during a thunderstorm when lightning strikes.
-When this occurs the Oxygen (O2) molecule is split into two (2) individual atoms which then attach themselves to other Oxygen (O2) molecules, thus forming an Ozone (O3) molecule.
+Ozone is a gas, which is formed naturally by UV rays from the sun, as well as during a thunderstorm when lightning strikes.

 Why Not Just Use Chemicals?

 Chemical sprays used to clean the air or water leave behind a residue, which is unhealthy and sometimes dangerous to humans.
 Ozone does not leave any chemical residue behind.

 Ozone eliminates odours by eliminating the source of the odour, whereas chemicals only mask the odours.

 Ozone works 3000 times faster and is 2.5 times stronger than chlorine.

 Is Ozone Dangerous?